20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 Brief Summary

-Specifications and standards are fundamental in this process.
+Data specifications and standards are fundamental in this process.
 They establish reliable, agreed-upon frameworks for communicating and exchanging transportation data.
-In public transportation and shared mobility, these data carry information like routes, stops, schedules, and fares, and regulatory information like parking rules or operational areas.
+In public transportation and shared mobility settings, these data carry information like routes, stops, schedules, and fares, and regulatory information like parking rules or operational areas.
 This case study provides an overview of major transportation data specifications and standards and how they can be useful to professionals across the transit and shared mobility industries.
-For mobility service providers, in particular, it provides resources that can help you make data more readily available for agencies and the public and allow for integration of services.
+For mobility service providers, in particular, it provides resources that can help you make data more readily available for agencies and the public and allow for the integration of services.

 Before exploring some of the existing and developing data specifications and standards in the transportation field, it is important to understand some key terms and concepts:

-1. What is the difference between a data specification and standard and why do they matter?
+1. What is the difference between a data specification and a standard and why do they matter?

-A specification is the prescription or outline for how data should be conveyed between parties.
-For example, the General Transit Feed Specification (GTFS), which will be explored in greater detail later in this case study, suggests that data from a transit agency be delivered in a particular format so that applications like Google Maps or Transit can present easy-to-digest and up-to-date information to the agencies’ customers.
+A specification is a prescription or outline for how data should be conveyed between parties.
+For example, the Transactional Data Specification, which will be explored in greater detail later in this case study, suggests a format in which data from a mobility provider should be presented to facilitate information exchange to help with booking and scheduling.
 When a specification becomes more widely adopted or is endorsed by an industry, it becomes a standard overseen by a governing organization.
-In other words, if enough entities use a data specification, they become a standard, allowing for the broader adoption of multimodal integration and enhanced awareness of mobility options for travelers.
-Jana Lynott elaborates on this differentiation between data specifications and standards in Modernizing Demand-Responsive Transportation for the Age of New Mobility (2020).
+In other words, if enough entities use a data specification, it becomes a standard, allowing for the broader adoption of multimodal integration and enhanced awareness of mobility options for travelers.
+The difference between data specifications and standards is explored further in Modernizing Demand-Responsive Transportation for the Age of New Mobility (2020).
 In short, all data standards are specifications but not all specifications are standards.
-[1]

 2. What types of transportation data specifications exist?

-Roger Teal et al. concisely outline this dichotomy in Development of Transactional Data Specifications for Demand-Responsive Transportation (2020): “Discovery data is information about what services exist, their configuration, and possibly their current status, for example, ‘The next bus on Route 12 arrives at Elm Street at 9:35 AM.’
-In contrast, transactional data includes all the information travelers need to actually book and schedule a specific trip, including payment information.” (p.32) [2]
+Roger Teal et al. concisely outline discovery and transactional data specifications in Development of Transactional Data Specifications for Demand-Responsive Transportation (2020): “Discovery data is information about what services exist, their configuration, and possibly their current status, for example, ‘The next bus on Route 12 arrives at Elm Street at 9:35 AM.’
+In contrast, transactional data includes all the information travelers need to actually book and schedule a specific trip, including payment information (p.32).”

 3. What is an open vs. closed data architecture?

-Since data specifications and standards serve as templates to stakeholders in the transportation industry, it is important that they have an open architecture so that providers can develop and present data in a common format across platforms.
+Since data specifications and standards serve as templates for stakeholders in the transportation industry, they must have an open architecture so that providers can develop and present data in a common format across platforms.
 An open architecture is “a technology infrastructure with specifications that are public as opposed to proprietary”.
-[3] Many technology companies, such as transportation network or micromobility companies, present their own information to users through a closed and proprietary architecture, which are sometimes referred to as “walled gardens”.
+Many technology companies, such as transportation network companies or microtransit operators, present their own information to users through a closed and proprietary architecture, which are sometimes referred to as “walled gardens.”

 An open data architecture allows, among other things, third parties to interpret and present the data into their own or other platforms.
 While this will be explored later in greater detail, it is important to note that data are often made publicly available on a transportation provider’s website.
 This allows developers and members of the public to quickly access an agency’s or company’s information so that they can use it readily in their applications or analysis.
 On top of this, data specifications should have a governance plan and be flexible and iterative—as needs change and new technologies enhance the ability to exchange information, specifications need to be updated or replaced.
 Adaptable and iterative specifications help transportation service agencies provide the most useful and current information to developers and ultimately, its users.